 At present we have 120 places per annum on the BA degree.
 Competition is high as we generally receive over 1,000 applications and therefore have to disappoint many.
 That said, the Cardiff School of Journalism, Media and Cultural Studies is one of the most prestigious media centres in Europe, so if you are successful in your application you will be in good company.

-Our standard offer is ABB at A-Level (A2), excluding General Studies.
+Our standard offer is ABB at A-Level (A2), excluding General Studies and Critical Thinking.
 We also require Grade B in GCSE English but will waive this if an applicant is predicted B in English at A-Level.
 We do not make points offers and we do not automatically accept points equivalents to our grades-based offers.

 We don’t specify particular subjects but we do give preference to applicants taking A-Levels in Arts, Humanities and/or Social Science subjects such as English, Media Studies, Film Studies, Communications, History, Sociology, Politics and so on.
 We do not accept General Studies.